Notebook: Making & Unmaking Magazines, Part I

 Things do not, though, seem to be heading in the direction of supportive institutional structures for writing and the arts.
 Au contraire.
 Much in the journalism news lately has been my own platform Substack (covered several times by Smith, most recently last Sunday).
 Substack is kind of the last stop for a model of journalism that disaggregates writing from its assemblage into magazines (or newspapers): writers go out and contract directly with their readers, no workplace, no guarantees.
 (I’m an anomaly in being an edited Substack.
 There are a few of us but we don’t usually come up in the coverage.
 Our biggest sibling, The Browser, decamped last fall for rival Ghost, as Smith noted on Sunday.)
 Substack is taking a lot of grief for the level of support that it does provide (selectively) to writers.
 I think the future for this vector of journalism is the kind of bundling Smith identifies with the new “virtual newsroom” Sidechannel: readers being able to group gig-writers, or small outfits, together, or feed them into single platforms of some kind.
 O for a kind of metrocard of writing, that would allow you to sample around!
 But I’ve been saying this for a while, and that does not bring it into being.

 Substack admittedly never proposed itself as the exclusive future of journalism.
 It’s hard for me to see, in any case, a horizon on which readers are subscribing directly to a limited batch of writers whom they read all the time; and how do those writers manage, writing short newsletters every couple of days (or every day!), never pausing for the longer work of research or writing something more substantial?
-[Stay tuned for Part II!
+[Read on in Part II!
 New editors for The New Republic, Paris Review, The London Review of Books, what they were and are]

 Book Post is a by-subscription book review service, bringing book reviews by distinguished and engaging writers direct to our subscribers’ in-boxes, as well as free posts like this from time to time to those who follow us.
 Subscribe to our book reviews and support our writers and our effort to grow a common reading culture across a fractured media landscape.
 Coming soon!
 Joy Williams on Richard Flanagan, Rosanna Warren on Edmund de Waal, Allen Callahan on the Black Church.